dennisrshelden/IFC.JSON-Viewer/README.md

 ## Requirements
 The app has the following requirements:
-- node.js version xxx
+- node.js version 12.14.0
-- npm version XXX
+- npm version 6.13.4

+And an express dependency:
+- express.js version 4.17.1

 ## Installation
 Follow these steps to install the software: